-• Small Mines 22-52

-• Restrictions on steep siltation, aquifers slopes, 7-44

-• Alluvial valley floor restrictions 11-66

-Total - 1st full year (% of production-es of application timated at 40-162

-685 million tons.)
+• Small Mines 22-52 • Restrictions on steep slopes, siltation, aquifers 7-44 • • Alluvial valley floor restrictions.
+11-66 Total - 1st full year of application (% of production-estimated at 40-162 685 million tons.)
 6-24%

 (Notes: A. Administration bill would also have impacted coal production -- in the range of 33-80 million tons.)
 By way of contrast, the vetoed bill involved a potential production loss of 48-186 million tons and the Administration's bill could reduce expected production by 33-80 million tons.
 B. If oil prices stay up and the market works, coal price increases should help stimulate production which, after a few years, would offset losses.
 This assumes that new coal production areas can be opened up.

-- 2. Increased oil imports and dollar outflow assuming 80% of lost coal production was replaced by oil and 20% from underground mining. - million barrels per year (4.3 barrels per ton of coal) dollar value (\$11 per barrel) billions 1.5-6.1
+- Increased oil imports and dollar outflow assuming 80% of lost coal production was replaced by oil and 20% from underground mining. - million barrels per year (4.3 barrels per ton of coal) dollar value (\$11 per barrel) billions 1.5-6.1 direct job losses - to 20,000 to indirect job losses -